labode/volume_py/README.md

 - counts number of occurrences (= number of voxels) per label
 - writes the measurements into .csv

+## Requirements
+Required packages are listed in requirements.txt and can be installed using pip as follows:\
+`pip3 install -r requirements.txt`

 ## Input
 - .mha volume file
 - Output Filename